jussiry/musicmakers/readme.md

 Use Meta/Ctrl key to open up menu.

 Menu can also be accessed with shortcut keys that correspond to button names.
-E.g. meta+P start playing the music.
+E.g. __meta + p__ starts playing the music.

 ### Music sheet examples